Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • When it comes to choosing a company, 2/3rds of job searchers believe that having a diverse team is critical.

-• 72 percent of Americans polled said they would or might consider quitting a firm for one with higher inclusive culture.
+• 72% of Americans polled said they would or might consider quitting a firm for one with a highly inclusive culture.

-• Mobile devices are considered important in the job-search process by 89 percent of job searchers.
+• Mobile devices are considered important in the job-search process by 89% of job searchers.

-• 54 percent of job candidates check employee feedback on career pages.
+• 54% of job candidates check employee feedback on career pages.

-• The payment information is examined by 52 percent of those polled.
+• The payment information is examined by 52% of those polled.

-• 9 percent of job seekers said they save a job on their phone and apply on a computer later.
+• 9% of job seekers said they save a job on their phone and apply on a computer later.

-• Because 80 percent of job openings go unfilled, don’t rely solely on recruitment events, staffing services, and job boards.
+• Because 80% of job openings go unfilled, don’t rely solely on recruitment events, staffing services, and job boards.

 Data on the Recruiting Process